What is 'meta'?

 Meta tags are snippets of text that describe a page’s content.
 Meta tags don’t appear on the page itself - they only appear in the page’s HTML code.

 You won't see them appear on your profile.
-Where you will see them, is on other platforms when you share your Linktree - places like Facebook and Twitter, or when your Linktree is a result of a Google search.
+Where you'll see them, is on other platforms when you share your Linktree - places like Facebook and Twitter, or when your Linktree is a result of a Google search.

-With Linktree PRO, you can set custom meta in the SEO section found in the Settings tab of your Admin.
+With Linktree's Pro plan, you can set custom meta in the SEO section found in the Settings tab of your Admin.

 What are meta tags used for?